andreinaku/SpyType/README.md

 ## Example 2
 ```
-python spytype.py -i benchmarks\mine\benchfuncs.py -o spytype.out
+python spytype.py -i benchmarks\mine\benchfuncs.py -o benchfuncs.spytype
 ```
-This will write the inferred specifications for every function in the `benchfuncs.py` file into `spytype.out`.
+This will write the inferred specifications for every function in the `benchfuncs.py` file into `benchfuncs.spytype`.